qtsky89/resume/resume.md

 ## Personal project
 - **Portfolio**
-  - **Situation**: As a fullstack engineer, I aimed to build a portfolio site from scratch to showcase my skills.
+  - **Situation**: As a fullstack engineer, I wanted to showcase my work and deepen my understanding of AWS services.
   - **Task**: Develop and deploy a portfolio site using AWS services.
   - **Action**: Learned and utilized various AWS components to develop and launch the site.
   - **Result**: Successfully doubled my interview opportunities after launching the site.